One complaint, seen occasionally, mentions the date / time setting wizard, in the Post Editor "Post settings" Schedule.

 Now that more people are using The New Blogger GUI, and the new date setting wizard, we are seeing significantly less complaints about posts not publishing at the right time (or at all).
 A large part of the reduction of such complaints, I believe, is due to the design of the new date setting wizard, which does not allow typing of the date - but forces you to explicitly select the month and year by sequential selection - and eliminates the ambiguity.

 Unfortunately, this ignores the needs of people who wish to back date (or forward date) by large time spans.
-So, Blogger needs to make the date setting wizard just a bit more flexible.
+So, Blogger made the date setting wizard just a bit more flexible.